esander1789/esander1789.github.io/_pages/about.md

 - Rigorous computation of bifurcations
 - Phase field models in materials science
 - 3D printing of mathematical objects

+I have an upcoming paper on 3D Printing Invariant Manifolds in the AMS Notices, to appear early 2026.

 For more details, see my [Publications](https://esander1789.github.io/publications/) and [Talks](https://esander1789.github.io/talks/).